Peter Coombe Mandolins and Guitars

 They have a lighter, brighter and more delicate sound and

 feel.
-They do sound close to my original 1918 Lyon and
+They do sound close to my original 1918 and 1924 Lyon and

 Like the original, they do not have the big woofy bass that is